Back To TOP

 2. Ears

-Environmental allergens frequently lead to ear issues in cats:
+Environmental allergens often lead to ear problems in cats:

 • Ear infections: Recurrent or chronic ear infections (otitis externa) are common.

-• Ear scratching: Persistent pawing at the ears or head shaking.
+• Ear scratching: Persistent ear pawing or head shaking.

 • Odor or discharge: Infected ears may emit a foul smell or have discharge.